 That was vividly apparent at a one-day workshop on the crisis organized by the International Crisis Group and hosted by the Center for Electronic Journalism at The American University in Cairo in April this year and it was evident again, two weeks later, at the 2007 Arab Broadcast Forum, the annual gathering of Arab television executives.

-The central issue: “The Arabs see the victims are not Arabs, and we don’t care,” Khaled Ewais, Al Arabiya’s political producer, told the
+The central issue: “The Arabs see the victims are not Arabs, and we don’t care,” Khaled Ewais, Al Arabiya’s political producer, told the Cairo gathering, which brought together reporters and editors from across the Arab world.
+Fayez el Sheikh Saleik, Khartoum correspondent of Al-Hayat, concurred: “Sudan is a marginal country when it comes to the Arab region.”

 Darfur “not a popular topic” in the Arab World

 Some pointed to an even more insidious issue: In other regional conflicts, Arabs are the victims.
-In
+In Darfur, Arab militias are the perpetrators.
+That’s not a popular topic.

-“The media are directly responsible for this crisis,” an angry representative of the Liberation Front of Darfur told those assembled in
+“The media are directly responsible for this crisis,” an angry representative of the Liberation Front of Darfur told those assembled in Cairo.
+While few of the journalists were willing to go quite that far, there was widespread acknowledgement that Darfur has been the biggest untold story of the Arab world.

 The numbers are grim.
 More than 250,000 dead; 2.5 million refugees; four million in need of relief assistance.
 “Why is there no debate in the Arab mass media?” asked Nadim Hasbani, Arab media officer for the International Crisis Group (ICG).

 Non-journalists like Roland Marchal of the Centre d’Etudes et de Recherches Internationales in Paris and Khaled Mansour, spokesman for the World Food Program, praised some Western coverage—including that of the BBC and the New York Times columnist Nicholas Kristof—for putting a human face on the Darfur conflict by focusing on the plight of individuals.
-Al-Hayat was also singled out as “indefatigable in its continuous coverage of the events in
+Al-Hayat was also singled out as “indefatigable in its continuous coverage of the events in Darfur.”
+But the overwhelming message was that when most Arab media bother to report on the crisis, they focus on political machinations, not human impact.
+“Arab media coverage is like a person on a plane looking down,” said Sudanese Member of Parliament and political activist Salih Mahmoud Osman, while Western coverage portrays the pain of the victims.

 Arab journalists express unprecedented self-criticism